faizan-m/faizan-m.github.io/projects.md

 *Role:*
 * Led the development of the club's first ROS-enabled robot in 2019
-* Manage hardware, electrical and software teams
+* Managed hardware, electrical and software teams
 * Taught ROS to fellow members

 *Technical Details:*